heimrichhannot/contao-stylesheet-manager-bundle/README.md

 ## TODO

 - support for contao's tags "static", "media", ... in asset paths added to the according arrays in ```$GLOBALS```
-- accomplish auto triggering of scss compiling if an *imported* file is changed (currently only files listed in TL_CSS, TL_USER_CSS, TL_FRAMEWORK, and TL_STYLESHEET_MANAGER_CSS are inspected for changes) -> maybe using compass watch
+- accomplish auto triggering of scss compiling if an *imported* file is changed (currently only files listed in TL_CSS, TL_USER_CSS, TL_FRAMEWORK, and TL_STYLESHEET_MANAGER_CSS are inspected for changes) -> maybe using sass watch